tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  * Once again, we are defining what version of the compiler we want to use by setting the `pragma`.

- * Then, we define the contract and call it `JointSavings`.
+ * Then, we define the contract and call it `CustomerSavings`.

  * Next, we set two addresses to represent the owners of the joint savings account.